maruos/maruos/docs/developer/porting.md

 This is the actual Linux kernel source for your device.
 The kernel source is under the GPL license, so your device vendor should make it available somewhere on their website.

 **Customizations needed:** You will need to create a new defconfig that enables some kernel options that Maru OS requires.
 See this [patch](https://github.com/maruos/android_kernel_bullhead/commit/a414e3e60199b01e569531af14a9845df3a0f66a) for bullhead as an example.

-Read [[Kernel]] for more details.
+The easiest way to get the ball rolling is to start off with the default kernel defconfig for the device.
+For bullhead, this would be `arch/arm64/configs/bullhead_defconfig`.
+You can tell the kernel make system to use this defconfig with:

+    $ ARCH=arm64 make bullhead_defconfig

+To check which options are missing from your kernel config that are required for Maru, you can use the `lxc-checkconfig` tool from the Linux Containers Project (LXC):

+    $ CONFIG=.config lxc-checkconfig

+You will need to enable any options that are marked as "required".

+You can add these options directly to the `.config` or you can open up the kernel's configuration UI by running:

+    $ ARCH=arm64 make menuconfig

+After you are happy with your config, save it as a defconfig with:

+    $ ARCH=arm64 make savedefconfig

+You can then copy your new Maru-supported kernel defconfig over to `arch/arm64/configs`, where the build process can pick it up:

+    $ mv defconfig arch/arm64/configs/maru-bullhead_defconfig

+Now [update your device config](https://github.com/maruos/android_device_lge_bullhead/commit/d6792569a47e1c30b517a944c0dfae58e3aa9547#diff-78ec901c9c29ef6a20b79592fd93f941R34) to use your new kernel config!

 ## How do I get my port accepted as an official device?